Pylons/pyramid/docs/glossary.rst

      to do this".
 Examples of permissions: ``read``, or ``view_blog_entries``.

+   default permission
+     A :term:`permission` which is registered as the default for an entire application.
+When a default permission is in effect, every :term:`view configuration` registered with the system will be effectively amended with a ``permission`` argument that will require that the executing user possess the default permission in order to successfully execute the associated :term:`view callable` See also :ref:`setting_a_default_permission`.

    ACE
      An *access control entry*.
 An access control entry is one element in an :term:`ACL`.
 An access control entry is a three-tuple that